Introduction

 [Download PDF Version]

-Welcome to the “The Program Handbook: Guidance and Instructions for Accredited Certifying Agents and Certified Operations.”
 The goal of the Program Handbook is to provide those who own, manage, or certify organic operations with guidance, instructions, and policy memos that can assist them in complying with the National Organic Program (NOP) regulations.
+The NOP issued this Program Handbook under current instructions from the Office of Management and Budget.

 The NOP strives to ensure uniformity in the development, issuance, and use of guidance, instruction, and policy memo documents related to NOP’s regulatory, accreditation, and enforcement activities.
 The use of such documents to assist in developing uniform regulatory decisions is a standard government practice.
-This introduction provides an overview of the types of documents included in this Program Handbook, and outlines their purpose, legal effect, and the process by which they are authorized, reviewed, revised and disseminated to the public.
+This introduction provides an overview of the types of documents included in this Program Handbook, and outlines their purpose, legal effect, and the process by which they are authorized, reviewed, revised, and disseminated to the public.

 Handbook Overview